 It is possible to trek Kilimanjaro all-year-round.
-However, certain months are characterised by colder weather, more rain and potentially loads of snow on the summit.
+However, certain months are characterised by colder weather, more rain and potentially more snow on the summit.

 In this article we provide a brief outline on the two trekking seasons that are the best time to climb Kilimanjaro.

 Plan your Kilimanjaro trek